rjayroach/terraplate/README.md

 - [Terraform](https://terraform.io)  ;-)
 - [Terragrunt](https://github.com/gruntwork-io/terragrunt) to define variable values in tfvars files
-- [Ansible](https://www.ansible.com) to define roles and playbooks to generate your terraform code
+- [Ansible](https://www.ansible.com) to define roles and playbooks to generate your terraform code (minimum version 2.2.0)

 ## Using